 In addition to offering support and guidance to a divorcing woman a collaborative approach to vocational assessment addresses a husband’s fears and concerns and incorporates his feedback as the team of attorneys, coaches, financial neutrals and couple work together.

-If he is open to helping his spouse pursue more education (and many men pursuing mediation or a collaborative divorce are) his needs and concerns are explored.
+If he is open to helping his spouse pursue more education (and many men pursuing mediation or a collaborative divorce are) his needs and concerns are explored essays captain.
 As the couple’s finances become clearer or are subject to change, husband’s voice to create a step-down in spousal support is heard and incorporated into wife’s plan.

 Specific examples of incorporating a husbands needs in the process include facilitating the speedy evaluation of his wife’s business plan to meet his need to move on, or appreciating husband’s need to understand her total school costs in monthly terms and controlling the cost of education by exploring options at the community college.
 Usually a man will want to know his soon to be ex will strive to earn the most she can thus helping to ensure financial security for all.

 Ideally the open, trusting enough and creative atmosphere at the table has engaged the couple to explore mutually, agreeable objectives.
 For example wife’s need to work a PT job while going to school PT could involve husband timing visitation around her schedule, in order to give her a break

 or study time when she could use it.